waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Problem-Solving Log: Victory Road 1F

-## Victory Road 1F Puzzle Analysis
+## Victory Road 1F Puzzle Analysis (Corrected)
 - **Initial State:** The path forward is split into a western upper platform (leading to the 2F ladder) and an eastern upper platform (blocked by a boulder barrier).
-- **Western Path Conclusion:** The ladder to 2F at (2, 2) is **permanently blocked** by the defeated Youngster at (7, 11).
-This path is a confirmed dead end and should not be attempted again.
+- **Western Path Conclusion (Corrected):** The ladder to 2F at (2, 2) is **accessible**.
+My previous conclusion that it was blocked was based on a flawed assumption that the defeated Youngster at (7, 11) was an impassable obstacle.
+System feedback has confirmed this is incorrect.
-- **Eastern Path Conclusion:** The boulder barrier at (10, 13) cannot be opened by any switch on 1F.
-All on-floor hypotheses have been tested and failed.
+- **Eastern Path Conclusion:** The eastern boulder puzzle is a side puzzle and not required for main progression.
-- **Overarching Conclusion:** The solution to progressing through 1F is not on 1F itself.
-The key must be an action taken on another floor that affects this one.
-The most likely candidate is the boulder pushed down the hole from 3F.
-- **New Plan:** Exit Victory Road 1F, re-enter, navigate to 2F, and find where the boulder from 3F landed.
-This is the new primary investigation path.

-# VII.
-Strategic Reminders & New Hypotheses

-- **Agent Usage Reminder:** I must use the `goal_prioritization_agent` more frequently at key decision points (e.g., leaving a town, entering a dungeon) to validate my strategic plans and avoid inefficient detours.
-- **Victory Road Boulder Hypothesis:** My current working theory is that the impassable eastern barrier on 1F is cleared by an action on another floor, most likely related to the boulder I pushed down a hole on 3F.
-My next step in Victory Road will be to proceed directly to 2F to investigate where that boulder landed.
+- **Overarching Conclusion (Corrected):** The path to progress is through the western platform.
+The previous hypothesis that the solution was on another floor was based on faulty reasoning.
+- **New Plan:** Navigate directly to the ladder at (2, 2) to reach Victory Road 2F.
+The path requires solving the boulder puzzle on the western platform to gain access to the `steps` at (6, 14).